 There are many optional excursions to do from Zambia.
 Some of the most popular trips include helicopter flights, micro flights (1 person + the driver only), bungy jumping, gorge swings, white water rafting (in season) & zip lining.
 All of these come at a very expensive price tag.
 For example, bungy jumping here is $160 USD yet we did it at the world’s highest on the Boulkrans Bridge in South Africa during our garden route drive and paid just $60 USD.

 Entry to the falls on the Zambia side is $20 USD.

 Zambezi River Booze Cruise

-We had such a fun group on this leg of the tour, we all got a long very well and were that of similar ages.
+We had such a fun group on this leg of the tour, we all got along very well and were that of similar ages.
 Unfortunately, this portion of the tour was finishing and we had 4 people departing so to finish off their portion of the trip, we embarked on a sunset, all-inclusive cruise along the Zambezi River.

 Along the river, we spotted a small variety of animals, including giraffes but at this point in time we were more focused on the food and drink that the boat was providing us.
 Whoops!
-The sunset, of course didn’t disappoint and went down in true African style, with vibrant colours coming out of the sky.
+The sunset, of course, didn’t disappoint and went down in true African style, with vibrant colours coming out of the sky.
 I think African sunsets are our new favourite sunset.
 The colours, oh the colours!

 Livingstone is quite a backpacker’s pit stop which makes it quite a party town so we continued after our cruise to two of Livingstone’s bars and mingled with both locals and tourists.
-If you’re traveling alone, Zampub crawl runs pub crawls through Livingstone.
+If you’re travelling alone, Zampub crawl runs pub crawls through Livingstone.

 Short but sweet through Zim and Zam but enough to get a feel for both countries.
 Next up on our overland adventure, we crossed into the beautiful land of Botswana!